 The District is located within the boundaries of the West Harris County Regional Water Authority (the "Authority").
 The Authority was created for purposes including the acquisition and provision of surface water and groundwater for residential, commercial, industrial, agricultural, and other uses, the reduction of groundwater withdrawals, the conservation, preservation, protection, recharge, and prevention of waste of groundwater, and of groundwater reservoirs or their subdivisions, and the control of subsidence caused by withdrawal of water from those groundwater reservoirs or their subdivisions.
 The Authority charges a fee, based on the amount of water pumped from a well, to the owner of wells located within the boundaries of the Authority, unless exempted.
-The current fee per 1,000 gallons of surface water purchased from the Authority is \$3.10.
-During the current fiscal year, the Master District paid \$724,056 for surface water.
+As of January 1, 2020, the fee per 1,000 gallons of surface water purchased from the Authority is \$3.60.
+During the current fiscal year, the Master District paid \$1,157,050 for surface water.